 Once you’ve gotten past the “What is ecommerce?” stage and you move onto building your ecommerce business, the final step and the step that’s going to take up the majority of your time as your business ages and scales, is how to grow your ecommerce business.

-There are many ways to grow an ecommerce business but two of the main ways is through traffic and conversions.
+There are many ways to grow an ecommerce business but two of the main ways are through traffic and conversions.
 The more traffic you get coming to your ecommerce store the more conversions you’re likely to make which means more revenue and thus, more profit.

 Traffic + Conversions = Revenue & Profit!